haensen/kubernetes-submissions/todo_app/README.md

 Deploy:
 ```
-kubectl apply -f manifests/
+kubectl apply -f manifests
 ```

-Page with 'hello world' should become available at localhost:8081
+Page with 'hello world' and a random image should become available at localhost:8081